-Assets and liabilities measured at fair value on a recurring basis as of December 31, 2020 and 2019 are summarized below.
+Assets and liabilities measured at fair value on a recurring basis as of December 31, 2021 and 2020 are summarized below.

-2020 201 19 (Millions of Dollars) Level 1 Level 2 Level 3 Netting Adjustment (e) Total Level 1 Level 2 Level 3 Netting Adjustment (e) Total Derivative assets: Commodity (a)(b)(c) \$- \$2 \$- \$- \$2 \$- \$- \$- \$1 \$1 Other (a)(b)(d) 20 6 26 20 6 26 Total assets \$20 \$8 \$- \$- \$28 \$20 \$6 \$- \$1 \$27 Derivative liabilities: Commodity (a)(b)(c) \$- \$11 \$11 \$- \$22 \$1 \$11 \$9 (\$2) \$19
+2021 2020 20 (Millions of Dollars) Level 1 Level 2 Level 3 Netting Adjustment (e) Total Level 1 Level 2 Level 3 Netting Adjustment (e) Total Derivative assets: Commodity (a)(b)(c) \$2 \$16 \$- (\$3) \$15 \$- \$2 \$- \$- \$2 Other (a)(b)(d) 18 8 26 20 6 26 Total assets \$20 \$24 \$- (\$3) \$41 \$20 \$8 \$- \$- \$28 Derivative liabilities: Commodity (a)(b)(c) \$- \$6 \$8 \$(3) \$11 \$- \$11 \$11 \$- \$22

-- (a) The Company's policy is to review the fair value hierarchy and recognize transfers into and transfers out of the levels at the end of each reporting period.
-There were no transfers of commodity derivative liabilities transferred from level 3 to level 2 during the year ended December 31, 2020.
-There were \$2 million of commodity derivative liabilities transferred from level 3 to level 2 during the year ended December 31, 2019 because of availability of observable market data due to the decrease in the terms of certain contracts from beyond three years as of September 30, 2019 to less than three years as of December 31, 2019. - (b) Level 2 assets and liabilities include investments held in the deferred compensation plan and/or non-qualified retirement plans, exchange-traded contracts where there is insufficient market liquidity to warrant inclusion in Level 1, and certain over-the-counter derivative instruments for electricity and natural gas.
-Derivative instruments classified as Level 2 are valued using industry standard models that incorporate corroborated observable inputs; such as pricing services or prices from similar instruments that trade in liquid markets, time value and volatility factors. - (c) The accounting rules for fair value measurements and disclosures require consideration of the impact of nonperformance risk (including credit risk) from a market participant perspective in the measurement of the fair value of assets and liabilities.
-At December 31, 2020 and 2019, the Company determined that nonperformance risk would have no material impact on its financial position or results of operation. - (d) Other assets are comprised of assets such as life insurance contracts within the non-qualified retirement plan. - (e) Amounts represent the impact of legally-enforceable master netting agreements that allow the Company to net gain and loss positions and cash collateral held or placed with the same counterparties.
+(a) The Company's policy is to review the fair value hierarchy and recognize transfers into and transfers out of the levels at the end of each reporting period.
+There was an immaterial amount of commodity derivative liabilities transferred from level 3 to level 2 during the year ended December 31, 2021 because of availability of observable market data due to the decrease in the terms of certain contracts from beyond three years as of September 30, 2021 to less than three years as of December 31, 2021.
+There were no transfers of commodity derivative liabilities from level 3 to level 2 during the year ended December 31, 2020.

+(b) Level 2 assets and liabilities include investments held in the deferred compensation plan and/or non-qualified retirement plans, exchange-traded contracts where there is insufficient market liquidity to warrant inclusion in Level 1, and certain over-the-counter derivative instruments for electricity and natural gas.
+Derivative instruments classified as Level 2 are valued using industry standard models that incorporate corroborated observable inputs; such as pricing services or prices from similar instruments that trade in liquid markets, time value and volatility factors.

+(c) The accounting rules for fair value measurements and disclosures require consideration of the impact of nonperformance risk (including credit risk) from a market participant perspective in the measurement of the fair value of assets and liabilities.
+At December 31, 2021 and 2020, the Company determined that nonperformance risk would have no material impact on its financial position or results of operation.

+(d) Other assets are comprised of assets such as life insurance contracts within the non-qualified retirement plan.

+(e) Amounts represent the impact of legally-enforceable master netting agreements that allow the Company to net gain and loss positions and cash collateral held or placed with the same counterparties.

-CECONY's risk management group develops and maintains the valuation policies and procedures for, and verifies pricing and fair value valuation of, commodity derivatives for the Utilities.
-Under CECONY's policies and procedures, multiple independent sources of information are obtained for forward price curves used to value commodity derivatives.
+The employees in CECONY's risk management group develop and maintain the valuation policies and procedures for, and verify pricing and fair value valuation of, commodity derivatives for the Utilities.
+Under curves used to value commodity derivatives.
 Fair value and changes in fair value of commodity derivatives are reported on a monthly basis to the Utilities' risk committees, comprised of officers and employees of the Utilities that oversee energy hedging.
 The risk management group reports to CECONY's Vice President and Treasurer.